Quora-Users/quora-snippets/lists/orphaned-quora-links.md

 *   [Reviews Feed - Quora](http://www.quora.com/reviews)

-    The latest redesign to the feed remove the link to the Reviews feed.
+    The latest redesign to the feed removes the link to the Reviews feed.
 Here it is.

 *   [Quora Shuffle](http://www.quora.com/shuffle)